guillermoC9/bits-and-nibbles/primes/README.md

 ```
 the distribution wolud be much better than if ```table_size``` was composite.

-They are also common choices for hash code calculations, being ```31``` one of the most used primes, as it  was the choice of Kernighan & Ritchie for the ```hash()``` function in their book.
-Note that he following warning accompained the function: *"This is not the best possible algorithm, but it has the merit of extreme simplicity."*.
+They are also common choices for hash code calculations, being ```31``` one of the most used primes, as it  was the choice of Kernighan & Ritchie for the ```hash()``` function in their book: *"The C programming language"* which changed my life and that of many programmers.
+Note that he following warning accompained the function: *"This is not the best possible algorithm, but it has the merit of extreme simplicity."*. :-)

 Daniel J Bernstein choose ```33``` in his DJB Hash instead, which is not a prime.
 We use this hash in our ```unpredictable_seed()``` function twice.
 Have a look into it, is an interesting hash, and you do not see the number ```33``` because ```x << 5 + x``` is the same as ```x * 33```. ;-)